New York-based alto saxophonist Tim Berne (1954)

 but the ideas extend for too long their limited appeal.

-The 23-minute The Shell Game is a summary of all their styles:
+The 23-minute version of The Shell Game is a summary of all their styles:

 free-form group improvisation, total chaos, tonal fanfares, virtuoso solos.